dannyfritz/Portfolio/blog/posts/2011-03-21_Facebook_Graffiti.md

 ![planet](./images/graffiti_world.png)

 I had a thing for Mandy and drew a picture with a flattering phrase in Spanish.
-It reads, “You are the hottest in the world!”
+It reads, "You are the hottest in the world!"

 ![bunny](./images/graffiti_bunny.png)